learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 ## Trying to Send an Asynchronous Request in Redux

-We're familiar with the `redux` pattern in which the store dispatches an action to the reducer, the reducer uses that action to make changes to the state, and components re-render with new data.
+We're familiar with the Redux pattern in which the store dispatches an action to the reducer, the reducer uses that action to make changes to the state, and components re-render with new data.

 Going back to hard-coded examples, in previous lessons, we populated our store